cpske/ISP/feedback/tax-calculator.md

 ## 7. Divide Long Method Doing Two Things

-Create separate methods for tax computation and printing a tax summary.
+Replace `compute_and_print_tax` with separate methods for tax computation and printing a tax summary

 - `compute_tax` - compute and return the tax owed or amount to refund
 - `print_tax`  - print the tax form